SecOpsPete/jira-projects-lab/jira-support-environment/README.md

 ## 📌 Purpose of This Project

-This lab demonstrates my ability to design, configure, and document a **fully operational Jira Service Desk (Jira Service Management)** environment—exactly the way support teams, IT helpdesks, SaaS vendors, and customer success groups use Jira in the real world.
+This lab demonstrates my ability to design, configure, and document a fully operational Jira Service Desk (Jira Service Management) environment—exactly the way support teams, IT helpdesks, SaaS vendors, and customer success groups use Jira in the real world.

-I wrote this repository in **first‑person**, because my intent is to show employers that I not only understand Jira’s concepts, but can **architect an entire support system from scratch**, justify each decision, and explain how each configuration supports customer‑service workflows, SLAs, triage efficiency, and real‑world operational needs.

 This lab is based on a complete 7‑step build: